Extending residence permit, reporting passport loss for intl students

 To live and study in China, you must possess a legal residence permit.
-After getting your residence permit for studying, please promptly confirm its validity period and mark it on your calendar to avoid expiration.
+After getting your residence permit for studying, please take immediate action to confirm its validity period and mark it on your calendar to avoid expiration.

 Do you know how to extend your residence permit?
 What should you do if you accidentally lose your passport?
 Check out the guide below!